rx-angular/rx-angular/apps/docs/docs/template/api/unpatch-directive.md

 - by default un-patch all registered listeners of the host it is applied on
 - un-patch only a specified set of registered event listeners
-- works zone independent (it directly checks the widow for patched APIs and un-patches them without the use of `runOutsideZone` which brings more performance)
+- works zone independent (it directly checks the window for patched APIs and un-patches them without the use of `runOutsideZone` which brings more performance)
 - Not interfering with any logic executed by the registered callback

 ## Current list of unpatched events